eyerus31/practice/README.md

 # practice
-This are begginer level odes I practiced with.
+These are begginer level odes I practiced with.